 Please ensure that you complete an application form on-line.
-If you are having difficulties using our on-line system please contact the School and Student Access Unit on 01633 644508 to discuss alternative options.
+If you are having difficulties using our on-line system please contact the School and Student Access Unit on 01633 644508 / accesstolearning@monmouthshire.gov.uk to discuss alternative options.

 Please ensure that your completed application is submitted prior to the above closing dates.
 Failure to do so will disadvantage your child's application and increase the risk of them not obtaining a place at your preferred school.